Configuration

 File Configuration (Development)

-Section titled “File Configuration (Development)”For local development, you can manage the full configuration in a single file instead of the database.
-This is the default setup when you first clone the repository.
+Section titled “File Configuration (Development)”For local development, manage the full configuration in a single file instead of the database.
+This is the default when you first clone the repository.

 Database Configuration (Production)